Drexel University Guidebook for International Faculty

 State Emergency information is also available online.

 The Continental U.S. is divided into four time zones.
 Eastern Standard Time (EST) is five hours earlier than Greenwich Mean Time (GMT).
 Most states change to Daylight Saving Time during the summer months.
 This means that clocks are advanced one hour on a given date in March and restored to standard time in November.
-A map of time zones is available online.

 The United States is moving very slowly toward adopting the metric system.
 In most non-scientific settings, weights and measures are not discussed in metric terms.
 Many websites offer free conversion calculations between measurement systems, such as onlineconversion.com.